Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

   - Trigger style: crossing/new‑only for RSI is now enforced with 1‑bar confirmation and hysteresis re‑arm (70/65 and 30/35).
 In‑zone fallback still used only when historical RSI series is unavailable.
   - Timezone: emails use UTC; IST formatting not applied.
   - Rate limits/digest: not implemented (only test‑email rate limits exist in `server.py`).
-  - Per‑pair concurrency cap: not implemented.
+  - Per‑pair concurrency cap: enforced via keyed async locks shared across services (key = `symbol:timeframe`).
+Prevents simultaneous evaluations for the same pair/TF.
     - Warm‑ups/data‑gap handling: not explicitly implemented.
 - Type A — Buy Now %
   - Final Score/Buy Now % computation by style: not present (current heatmap uses indicator scores with RSI emphasis; no TF weighting by style).
   - Minimum alignment N cells: not implemented.